Trevbytes/Chickpeas/README.md

 I used MDB (Material Design for Bootstrap) framework in building the design of this site.
 Icons are provided by the framework and Font Awesome.
 The fonts used are Amarante and Roboto, provided by Google Fonts.

+### Defensive Design

+Features have been added along the way to help prevent unexpected input or tampering with others recieps or ingredients as well as provide privacy and security for the user.
+These features include:
+ - User accounts
+    - Only registered users can create recipes or ingredients.
+This allows an admin to the database to see who has added a recipe/ingredient.
+    - Users' passwords are hashed before being stored in the database.
+This prevents admins from seeing a users password.
+ - Required input
+    - Recipes and ingredient forms use required input fields in order to ensure that data is entered.
+ - Default images
+    - Default images are used when a user does not enter a URL for an image.
+If the URL does not work a the default image is also displayed.
+ - Privacy for recipes
+    - The user has the choice to share their created or copied recipes with the public.
+    - When a logged in user uses the search function, public recipes as well as the user's recipes are used in the search.
+ - Limited access
+    - A non-logged in user can only view recipes and ingredients.
+    - A logged in user can:
+        - Create recipes and ingrdients
+        - Delete their own recipes and ingredients
+        - Copy recipes
+        - Update their own recipes or ingredients
+        - Update existing ingredients by adding subsitutes
+        - **A logged in user can NOT edit main ingredient information or delete another's ingredient**
+    - An admin has full access to the ingredients.

 ### User Stories

 As a User I would like to: